WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 **Teaching Tips**:

-- This slide is on how to get a certificate of completion.
+- This slide details how to get a certificate of completion.
 If anything is different, change it!

 </aside>